Skip to the content.

 The following are optional, but recommended, next steps to secure your environment.
 These are only small configuration tweaks; other configuration options that cover specific areas are covered in the deployment options section.

-To secure the configuration service, it is recommended to limit access to port 8080 to localhost and/or a local subnet.
+To secure internal services, it is recommended to limit access the service ports to localhost and/or a local subnet.

 Secure Configuration Service Password

-To further protect the configuration service, or if port 8080 must remain public, it is recommended to change the default password.
-The default password is direct which is encrypted in the *
+To further protect internal configuration service, or if ports must remain public, it is recommended to change the default password for the configuration service.
+The default password is direct which located in the following locations depending on your deployment model:

 Restart the tomcat server for the changes to take affect.